 They gave up their work in the fast-paced computer business, to make coffee and Eggs Benedict for their guests.
 Diane’s degree in hotel and restaurant management combined with 20+ years of sales experience, along with Ted’s CMA and business knowledge has helped to turn Making Waves Boatel into a successful venture for them right from day one.
 Diane was brought up in New Brunswick with French-speaking parents, so she is quite comfortable speaking French with guests.

 In October 2004, at the end of their first summer season, the adventure really began when Diane and Ted untied the dock lines and embarked on their first adventure cruising to the US and Bahamas, which they have repeated the numerous winters since.
 Now having traveled more than 30,000 nautical miles, they enjoy sharing stories of their adventures over breakfast with their guests.

 A sign on the Boatel reads “Home is where the boat is.”
 For the Greenes’ summer home will always be Toronto where they are able to visit with their 3 children and enjoy their 5 grandchildren.
 Avid baseball fans, Diane and Ted can often be found at Toronto Blue Jays game whenever their schedule permits.
-During the summers, Diane is busy taking care of the bed and breakfast business, while Ted works as a captain on cruise boats in Toronto harbour.
+During the summers, Diane is busy taking care of the bed and breakfast business, while Ted is a professional captain on cruise boats in Toronto harbour.

 For Diane and Ted it was their dream to live on a boat in Toronto during the summer and cruise south during the winter, and they turned their dream into reality.
 Wherever they are, one thing is for certain; it’s not far from the water.
 In the winters Diane and Ted can usually be found at a quiet anchorage in the Bahamas doing what they love…following their dream.
 You can follow Making Waves Boatel on Facebook or #boatelboat on Instagram or twitter.